 Piazzale Michelangelo is absolutely one of the most famous and most photogenic sights in Florence.
 However, it’s also one of the most crowded! 🙁 This famous sight of Florence is most Instagrammable and most visited at sunset, and there s nothing like watching the sun set over one of the best cities in the world.
 When we visited Piazzale Michelangelo, we could barely find a spot to watch the sunset (and we were 40-50 minutes early!).
 There was even a couple next to us celebrating their anniversary and they were super cute.
 They asked us to take a photo of them, but without any people around them… which was… well, impossible.

-* Hidden Gem To See Instead -> San Miniato al Monte
+* Hidden Gem in Florence To See Instead -> San Miniato al Monte

 Entrance fee: Free